 • Once your advisory committee has been decided upon, the names of the members should be given to the Program Administrator.
 In the case of Ph.D. students these faculty may or may not become your Qualifying Exam Committee.
-All committees must be approved by the Program Director.
+The Program Director must approve all committees.
 Please keep the Program Administrator apprised of any changes in your committee make-up.
 Those changes will be made known to the Graduate Program Director.